Translational research: Definitions

-Translational research is aimed at solving particular problems; the term has been used most commonly in life-sciences and biotechnology but applies across the spectrum of science and humanities.
+Translational research is aimed at solving particular problems; the term has been used most commonly in life sciences and biotechnology, but applies across the spectrum of science and humanities.

 In the field of education, it is defined for school-based education by the Education Futures Collaboration (www.meshguides.org) as research which translates concepts to classroom practice.
 Examples of translational research are commonly found in education subject association journals and in the MESHGuides which have been designed for this purpose.

 In bioscience, translational research is a term often used interchangeably with translational medicine or translational science or bench to bedside.
 The adjective "translational" refers to the "translation" (the term derives from the Latin for "carrying over") of basic scientific findings in a laboratory setting into potential treatments for disease.

-Biomedical translational research adopts a scientific investigation/ enquiry into a given problem facing medical/health practices to surmount such problems. where in it aims to "translate" findings in fundamental research into practice.
+Biomedical translational research adopts a scientific investigation/enquiry into a given problem facing medical/health practices: it aims to "translate" findings in fundamental research into practice.
 In the field of biomedicine, it is often called "translational medicine", defined by the European Society for Translational Medicine (EUSTM) as "an interdisciplinary branch of the biomedical field supported by three main pillars: benchside, bedside and community", from laboratory experiments through clinical trials, to therapies, to point-of-care patient applications.
 The end point of translational research in medicine is the production of a promising new treatment that can be used clinically.
 Translational research is conceived due to the elongated time often taken to bring to bear discovered medical idea in practical terms in a health system.
 It is for these reasons that translational research is more effective in dedicated university science departments or isolated, dedicated research centers.
 Since 2009, the field has had specialized journals, the American Journal of Translational Research and Translational Research dedicated to translational research and its findings.